locationtech-labs/geopyspark/docs/guides/rdd.rst

    raster_rdd = get(geopysc=geopysc, rdd_type=SPATIAL, "path/to/your/geotiff.tif")

 Note: If you have multiple GeoTiffs, you can just specify the directory where they're all stored.
-Or if the GeoTiffs are spread out in multiplelocations, you can give ``get`` a ``list`` of the places to read in the GeoTiffs.
+Or if the GeoTiffs are spread out in multiple locations, you can give ``get`` a ``list`` of the places to read in the GeoTiffs.

 From PySpark RDDs